MRaaxsim/Max-Bluestamp-Portfolio/index.md

 | Breadboard | 1:40 | 1:15 | Failed |

 - During this project I learned the basics of mechanical engineering, Arduino programming, circuitry, and 3D design.
 I gained hands-on experience designing and iterating prototypes, wiring and coding components such as buttons and buzzers, and troubleshooting issues with servos and power systems.
 I also learned how to use controlled testing and data analysis to evaluate design improvements.
 Most importantly, I learned that engineering is an iterative process that requires persistence, problem-solving, and continuous improvement.
+- If I were to continue this project I would experiment with different TPU designs and materials to further improve the grip and geometry of the claw.
 - In the future, I want to continue learning as much as I can, whether that be in philosophy, engineering, music, or theology.
 This project reinforced my curiosity about how the world works and inspired me to keep exploring new ideas and disciplines.
 While I learned a great deal about engineering through BlueStamp, I also learned the value of asking questions, solving problems, and pursuing knowledge for its own sake.
 As Henry David Thoreau wrote, "Rather than love, than money, than fame, give me truth."